 - For the glaze, mix the sugar in the milk or water and brush over the loaves, putting them back in the oven for 2–3 minutes.

 - Take the loaves out of the oven and cool them on cooling trays.

 I hope you’ve enjoyed this foray into Samhain.
 There is so much more, that it would take its own entire volume to fit it all in, and that’s even before we get to Halloween!
 Slainte for now!

-For further reading and items used in the creation of this article:
+For further reading and sources used in the creation of this article, check out:

 - Dr. Jenny Butler has done extensive research into Irish neo-paganism and has written extensively on Samhain, such as Neo-Pagan Celebrations of Samhain.

 - The authors Carolyn Emerick and Pollyanna Jones have written on this topic